ROUND DANCING — CHOREOGRAPHED BALLROOM

 The music arouses and torments, the dance is the coupling of two people, defenseless against the world and powerless to change things.
 This is the best definition of the tango as a dance, I think.

 The progress of the dance is interrupted with a great many in-place interactions between the man and woman.
 These "conversations" involve body rotation, swiveling (ocho), catching partner's foot between yours (trap), foot flicking or pushing (leg sweep), leg hooks (ganchos), various leg crawls, rocking (gauchos), swiveling and flicking (boleos), body twists or shakes (zarandeos), and various cortes.
-Argentine Tango is so much in the feet and legs -- twinkles, locks, kicks, and flicks.
+Argentine Tango is very much in the feet and legs — twinkles, locks, kicks, and flicks.

-There are unusual head positions -- downward gazing, meaningful glances, looking away.
-You may look at your partner and smile -- you would never do such a thing in International Tango.
+There are unusual head positions — downward gazing, meaningful glances, looking away.
+You may look at your partner and smile — you would never do such a thing in International Tango.

 We may even go so far as to say that, while in most rhythms the emphasis is on correct execution of the figures, in the Argentine Tango we strive for emotional involvement, creativity, and improvisation.

-Figure Name, Phase Level, & Timing
+Figure Name, Roundalab Phase Level, & Timing

 Steps and Actions That Make Up the Figure